jpmorganchase/modular/docs/esm-views/external-css-imports.md

 ) will be rewritten to a CDN URL (for example, using Skypack, `https://cdn.skypack.dev/regular-table@[version]/dist/css/material.css`) and:

-- Listed in the `style-cdn` array field in the output manifest, so that the loader (often a host application) can scan the manifest and load the CSS in a collaborative way (for example, a host application can ensure that styles required by many esm-views are loaded only once).
+- Listed in the `styleImports` array field in the output manifest, so that the loader (often a host application) can scan the manifest and load the CSS in a collaborative way (for example, a host application can ensure that styles required by many esm-views are loaded only once).